Rosert2019/centrica/README.md

       pytest -v

       to run all the tests.
-Fixtures were to avoid to reuse codes.
+Fixtures were used to avoid to reuse codes.

 4.You will need the following packages if you want to run in local: requests, bs4, requests_html, shutil and pytest.
 5. You have the possiblities to change the global variables as number of top links considered or the keywords on the main.py file.